 The City of Hugoton provides drinking water to its residents and businesses located within and around the city limits.
-As indicated in Chapter 3, Section 3.6.1.1, the water system currently has an excess capacity of 190 gallons (720 liters) per minute.
+As indicated in Chapter 3, Section 3.6.1.1, the City produces an average of 302 gallons (1,140 liters) per day for each of its roughly 3,400 inhabitants, or about 370 million gallons (1.4 billion liters) per year, and still has an excess of about 100 million gallons (380 million liters) per year under its current water appropriation.
+Assuming this represents a current capacity of the City's water system, it equates to about 470 million gallons (1.8 billion liters) per year.
+The excess capacity of 100 million gallons per year can also be expressed as 190 gallons (720 liters) per minute.
 During construction of the biorefinery, DOE estimates a peak of 250 workers for a short period (the workforce would be over 200 people for only about 3 months) (Roach 2009p).
 For purposes of this analysis, DOE assumes 75 percent of these workers would be from outside the area and would stay in vacant housing units, seasonal housing, motels/hotels, or bring in trailers or recreational vehicles.
 Further, this analysis assumes 70 percent of the in-migrating workers would bring their families and that the average family size would be 3.25 persons, including the worker.
 Using these assumptions, the maximum increase in the area's population during construction would be about 480 people.
 The average water consumption in Hugoton is about 302 gallons (1,140 liters) per capita per day, but this value would be unrealistically high for temporary residents, many living in motels/hotels or trailers, and most of whom would not be taking care of permanent residences and the associated activities such as watering lawns.
 The analysis for this resource area assumes that each of these new, temporary residents would require about 150 gallons (570 liters) of water per day.
 This rate of water consumption is often used for estimating water demands for city residents.
-It is less than the 252 gallons (950 liters) per capita per day reported for the western quarter of Kansas over the period from 2003 through 2007 (Chapter 3, Section 3.6.1.1), but is higher than the average use rate of 123 gallons (470 liters) per day per capita reported for all of Kansas over the same period (KWO n.d.).
-For 480 individuals, the 150-gallon daily rate equals 72,000 gallons (273,000 liters) per day, which equates to 50 gallons (190 liters) per minute.
-Since the Hugoton water system has an excess capacity of 190 gallons (720 liters) per minute, the system would not be adversely impacted by the increased water demand during construction.
+It is less than the 252 gallons (950 liters) per capita per day reported for the western quarter of Kansas over the period from 2003 through 2007 (Chapter 3, Section 3.6.1.1), but is higher than the average use rate of 123 gallons (470 liters) per day per capita reported for all of Kansas over the same period (KWO 2009).
+For 480 individuals, the 150-gallon daily rate equals 72,000 gallons (273,000 liters) per day, which equates to 26 million gallons (98 million liters) per year, or 50 gallons (190 liters) per minute.
+The estimated water demand thus represents about 26 percent of the excess capacity, a 7-percent addition to current demands, and 5.5 percent of the total water system capacity.
+The system would not be adversely impacted by the increased water demand during construction.